ABOUT THE NATIONAL RESIDENT MATCHING PROGRAM

 PHYSICIAN-LED GOVERNANCE

-The NRMP is governed by a 19-member Board of Directors with deep experience in medicine, medical education, academia, and research.
+The NRMP is governed by a 20-member Board of Directors with deep experience in medicine, medical education, academia, and research.
 Directors include medical school deans and advisors, designated institutional officials, MD and DO program directors, MD, DO, and IMG resident physicians, MD and DO medical students, and public members.
-Directors represent a variety of medical specialties, reflect diverse ethnic, racial, and religious backgrounds, and nearly one-half are women.
-Dr. Lamb is an ex-officio, non-voting Director of the Board.
+The NRMP Board is deeply committed to defining and guiding the strategic priorities of the NRMP to ensure the organization provides unparalleled service to constituents, informs national conversations about the transition to residency, and continues to evolve and adapt to the changing needs of medical students and training programs.

 The Board of Directors also maintains two advisory groups: Board Liaisons and the Research Advisory Committee.